piyenghar/hazardscenariosISO12100AnnexB/README.md

+# Update July 2025:
+# This dataset is introduced and described in the following publication.
+# P. Iyenghar, "On the Development and Application of a Structured Dataset for Data-Driven Risk Assessment in Industrial Functional Safety," 2025 IEEE 21st International Conference on Factory Communication Systems (WFCS), Rostock, Germany, 2025, pp. 1-8, doi: 10.1109/WFCS63373.2025.11077569 (https://ieeexplore.ieee.org/document/11077569).

+For citations please use the following:

+@INPROCEEDINGS{11077569,
+  author={Iyenghar, Padma},
+  booktitle={2025 IEEE 21st International Conference on Factory Communication Systems (WFCS)}, title={On the Development and Application of a Structured Dataset for Data-Driven Risk Assessment in Industrial Functional Safety}, year={2025}, volume={}, number={}, pages={1-8}, keywords={Accuracy;ISO Standards;Benchmark testing;Hazards;Risk management;Reliability;Scenario generation;Machinery;Artificial intelligence;Software development management;Artificial intelligence;machinery safety;performance level;safety function;hazards;dataset;LLM;RAG},
+  doi={10.1109/WFCS63373.2025.11077569}}

+# Description of the dataset:

 # hazardscenarios_iso12100AnnexB
 Comprehensive curated dataset of hazard scenarios systematically generated based on annex B of ISO12100 and PLr assigned based on ISO 13849.
 The dataset comprises of the following files: